tkopzhan/Finance-modeling/README.md

 I will be downloading,  preparing,  and  analyzing  large  data  sets  from  public  sources  including  Yahoo!
 Finance, the Fama-French data library, the Federal Reserve Bank of St. Louis’s FRED database, and the SEC’s EDGAR database.

+# first topic is to get to know how to use python